• Case-Based Roundtable

 SHOW MORE

-“The one thing I always remind my staff is just to remind our patients that this is an open line of communication and everything needs to be tailored based on what's happening,” Batra noted.
+“The one thing I always remind my staff is just to remind our patients that this is an open line of communication and everything needs to be tailored based on what's happening,” Batra said.
 “It's nice to keep those lines of communication open with patients and remind them that they can reach out depending on how their skin is responding and how we can help them adjust accordingly...we all know that what works for them in the winter does not always work in the summer and vice versa.”

 Key patient education points include dispelling the myth that tanning improves acne and reinforcing that sunscreen is essential for long-term skin health, not a trigger.
-She advises clinicians to remain flexible with seasonal treatment plans and to consider non-traditional modalities like these summer-safe lasers as valuable tools in the acne management arsenal.
+She advises clinicians to remain flexible with seasonal treatment plans and to consider nontraditional modalities like these summer-safe lasers as valuable tools in the acne management arsenal.

 Ultimately, Batra’s message is clear: With open communication and strategic use of emerging therapies, clinicians can tailor summer acne care more effectively, improving outcomes and reducing treatment burden for patients.